railroadmedia/musora-api/docs/Returning.md

 ## Coming Soon

-Get content that will be returned/republished
+Get content that will be returned/republished in the coming quarter

 ### HTTP Request
-`GET musora-api/v1/content-updates/coming-soon`
+`GET musora-api/v1/content-updates/returning`

 ### Permissions